stevecrox/maven-site-bootstrap-skin/bootstrap-site-skin-example-parent/boostrap-site-skin-navbar/src/site/markdown/index.md

 ```

 ### Project Bar
-The following secctions turn of all elements found within the 'project bar' this means no bread crumb release version or publish date is displayed.
+The following sections turn of all elements found within the 'project bar' this means no bread crumb release version or publish date is displayed.
 This should make the project bar invisible.
 ```xml
   <projectbar>
     <skipBreadcrumb>true</skipBreadcrumb>